 - Drop the grates in the bucket and let them soak for an hour.

 - Scrub them with a steel wool pad to remove any remaining debris.
+This also helps clean a rusty grill.

 - Rinse the grates with your garden hose.